What are some non-surgical treatment options for carpal tunnel syndrome?

-Why should you choose carpal tunnel release surgery?
+Why should you undergo carpal tunnel release surgery?

 If carpal tunnel syndrome is left untreated, the severity of the symptoms heightens and the nerve damage worsens.
 In such cases, if any of the non-surgical treatment options fail to have an effect, carpal tunnel release surgery should be considered.

 - When the following symptoms become persistent, you should discuss carpal tunnel release surgery with your doctor.
 Burning and tingling sensation in the hands and fingers.